$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Abstract

 \section{Abstract}

-We prove almost sharp upper bounds for the $L^p$ norms of eigenfunctions of the full ring of invariant differential operators on a compact locally symmetric space.
-Our proof combines techniques from semiclassical analysis with harmonic theory on reductive groups, and makes use of asymptotic bounds for spherical functions which improve upon those of Duistermaat, Kolk and Varadarajan and are of independent interest.
+We prove almost sharp upper bounds for the $L^p$ norms of eigenfunctions of the full ring of invariant differential operators on a compact locally symmetric space, as well as their restrictions to maximal flat subspaces.
+Our proof combines techniques from semiclassical analysis with harmonic theory on reductive groups, and makes use of new asymptotic bounds for spherical functions that are of independent interest.